lgpcappiello/lgpcappiello.github.io/teaching/index.md

 ### Courses Taught

-- STAT 1 Introduction to Statistics
+- <a href="https://lgpcappiello.github.io/teaching/stat1/">STAT 1 Introduction to Statistics</a>
 - STAT 115A Introduction to Probability Theory
 - STAT 115B Introduction to Mathematical Statistics
 - <a href="https://lgpcappiello.github.io/teaching/stat128/">STAT 128 Statistical Computing</a>